sourcegraph/handbook/content/talent/resources_for_hiring_managers.md

    - Our standard agency fee is 20%.
 - Q: How do agencies submit candidates for consideration?
    - A: The talent team will set each agency up with a Greenhouse account.
 All agencies **must** submit candidates via Greenhouse.
 Please contact @hiring or recruiting@sourcegraph.com to get an agency added to Greenhouse.
-- Q: What do I do if an agency recruiter (with whom we do **not** have and agreement) emails me a candidate?
+- Q: What do I do if an agency recruiter (with whom we do **not** have an agreement) emails me a candidate?
    - A: Please forward any emails from agencies to recruiting@sourcegraph.com

 The folder to store agency contracts can be found [here](https://drive.google.com/drive/u/0/folders/1aEtbTvcQF7hfd3mHH0JMgBhlFLYL4piq)